 Fig 3.
 Effect of learning rate on performance.
-Each model was trained using several different learning rates, but learning rate influenced performance far more than model type (A).
-At high learning rates, model type had a greater effect on the test set, but at the best learning rates, there was little difference (B).
+(A) Each model was trained using several different learning rates, which affected their performance on the training dataset (S9 File).
+(B) The best model weights came from the 12th epoch of a ResNet-152 model with a learning rate of 0.0006 (S10 File).
+In both training and testing phases, solid lines show overall performance, while dashed and dotted lines show the accuracy of the individual classes.
+With a step-size of 7, the learning rate begins to decay at the 7th epoch, and the accuracy begins to level out.

-The standard measurement of performance in this case is precision (the percent of positives [model-classified as whales] that are true positives [manually-labeled as whales]), and recall (the percent of manually-labeled whales that were found by the model).
-Precision was closely consistent among folds, ranging from 0.99 to 1.00 (that is, nearly all whales were found), with higher variation in recall (0.33 to 1.00).
+The standard measurement of performance in this case is precision (the percent of positives [model-classified as water] that are true positives [manually-labeled as water]), and recall (the percent of manually-labeled water images that were found by the model).
+Precision was closely consistent among folds, ranging from 0.99 to 1.00 (that is, nearly everything classified as water was actually water such that few or no whales were misclassified), with higher variation in recall (0.33 to 1.00).
 This suggests that there was some variation among the training images in the folds that was affecting model performance, though most of this variation falls in only folds 1 and 10 (Table 2; S1 Figure).
+In particular, fold 10 had very poor performance, likely due to the fact that the test images in this fold had much rougher sea conditions than in the other scenes.
+Given that this fold was trained only on calmer conditions, it is not surprising that the edges and contrast of these rougher images could be mis-classified as whales (S2 Fig).

 Table 2.
 Results at the final epoch of 10-fold validation.